State of Emergency

 I cannot stress this enough: stay home.
 Let's do everything we can to minimize social contact and slow the spread of this virus.
-If your kids are home or coming home form college, please keep them at home.
+If your kids are home or coming home from college, please keep them at home.
 This is not a time for gatherings, for hanging at friends' houses.
 We know that younger people tend not to show major symptoms of the virus, yet shed the virus into their environs.
 By visiting each other, we can spread the risk to older adults and people with underlying health issues.

 What if I Think I am Sick?

 The Lake County Health Department advises the following:

 Call your doctor.
 If you think you have been exposed to COVID-19 and develop a fever and symptoms of respiratory illness, such as cough or difficulty breathing, call your healthcare provider immediately.